Agents 101

 Fetch Address: this cryptographic public address is linked to the agent and its wallet on the Fetch.ai blockchain; it enables various functionalities, including interacting with the Fetch ledger , registering in the Almanac contract and performing operations, including token or asset transfers on the blockchain.

-Check out the Getting an agent addresses guide to learn more on this topic.
+Check out the following guide to learn more on Agents' addresses.

 Storage